Over 1,000 coveted EU jobs are leaving Britain

 Related: The CNNMoney Brexit jobs tracker

+The two EU agencies were highly sought after: Lobbying was intense ahead of the decision, with bid cities producing glossy brochures and promotional materials.

+Voting by representatives of all EU member states (minus Britain) were made via secret ballot.

-The two EU agencies are highly sought after: 19 cities have bid to host the European Medicines Agency, which supervises the safety of human and veterinary medicines across the bloc.
+Nineteen cities had bid to host the European Medicines Agency, which supervises the safety of human and veterinary medicines across the bloc.

+Bratislava was reportedly a favorite, but it was eliminated in an early round of voting.
+In the end, Milan lost out to Amsterdam in a tie breaker.

+Amsterdam had been the top choice of staffers, according to the agency.

-Eight cities are competing for the European Banking Authority, which regulates financial firms.
+Eight cities competed for the European Banking Authority, which regulates financial firms.
 Four cities -- Brussels, Warsaw, Vienna and Dublin -- put their names down for both agencies.

 Related: Why Britain needs the immigrants it doesn't want

-The German financial capital of Frankfurt is seen as a frontrunner for the banking regulator, while Bratislava and Milan are reportedly favorites to host the medicines agency.
+The German financial capital of Frankfurt had been seen as a frontrunner to land the banking regulator.
+But Paris, which has aggressively courted U.K. firms in the wake of Brexit, triumphed.

-Lobbying has been intense ahead of the decision, with bid cities producing glossy brochures and promotional materials.
-Voting by representatives of all EU member states (minus Britain) will take place by secret ballot.

-Donald Tusk, president of the European Council, said the real winner of the vote will be the bloc of 27 countries.
+Donald Tusk, president of the European Council, said the real winner of the votes will be the bloc of 27 countries.

 "Organized and getting ready for #Brexit," he tweeted.